 Congratulations to 2023 D52 Awardees!

 The ECP Awards are granted to early career psychologists of Division 52 who have made significant contributions to the field of International Psychology.
 One award is given to a psychologist from the United States, and one is given to a psyhologist from outside of the United States.
-Deadline May 15.
+Deadline May 15 each year.

 Denmark/Reuder Award for Outstanding International Contributions to the Psychology of Women and Gender